 - DOCTRINAL – J. Vernon McGee, Dwight Pentecost, W.A.
 Criswell, J. Oswald Sanders,

 - PROPHECY – John Walvoord, Dwight Pentecost, Donald Barnhouse, Tim LaHaye,

 - FICTION – Grace L. Hill, Louise McCraw, Janette Oke, C.S.
 Lewis, Eugenia Price,

 Sara Lee Bell

-- SERMONS – H.A.
-Ironside, James McConkey, Donald Barnhouse, Billy Graham
+- SERMONS – Billy Graham, H.A.
+Ironside, James McConkey, Donald Barnhouse

-Additionally, thirty-seven booklet messages and six book messages written by Library co-founder James McConkey are available to the public.
+Additionally, twenty-seven messages in pamphlet form and a few book messages written by Library co-founder James McConkey are available to the public.
 They are available in braille and text, and are distributed by the Silver Publishing Society, a division of the Braille Circulating Library.
 These inspirational materials are sent free of charge to anyone interested in receiving them.
-A list of the publications will soon be available via the Braille and Large Print Catalog menu item, Silver Publishing Society.
+To discover the resources that are available for downloading or ordering, go to the Silver Publishing Society page on this site.